River Eamont

 Other routes worth sniffing out

 There's more to explore!
 Each featured walk offers its own charm, whether it's riverside rambles or hillside hikes.
-Your next favourite route could be just below.

 View all walksCold Springs Nature Reserve